Tell us your story and describe your software stack

 Continuous Integration tools such as Jenkins can be configured to connect to the On-Prem Meta REST API.
 Every endpoint and parameter is extensively documented with examples, and is included in the Meta appliance for offline access.

-Push your code to GitHub, and have it pushed automatically to Meta.
+Push your code to GitHub, and have it pulled automatically from Meta, thanks to the Webhooks integration.
 The offline alternative is to push directly to Meta.

 The Slack integration will send build status updates to your Slack Channel, along with download links for the OVAs and Update Packages.